 In this economy, everyone is an entrepreneur.
 If you’re thinking the word “entrepreneur” doesn’t apply to you, you’re wrong; we’re all charged with being adaptable, quick on our feet and able to acquire new skills on the fly, even within the traditional business environment.

 And although it’s true that there are a myriad of tools you can use to advance your skill set, promote your personal or professional brand, build your network, etc., the sheer volume of resources, options and avenues for development can cause analysis paralysis.
 Which path is the right path?
 Which course?
 Which skill set?

 “Just because you don’t have it all figured out doesn’t mean you can’t move in the direction you want to go.”

 When it comes to making a shift, make an educated guess about which direction to pursue and see where it takes you.
-You will course-correct along the way.
-Successful ventures always begin with a series of actionable steps.
-Someone had an idea and acted on it.
-It can take several changes in direction before you find a definitive path.
+Successful ventures always begin with an idea and a series of actionable steps.
+You will course-correct along the way—It can take several changes in direction before you find a definitive path.

 So if you’re reading this and you have a dream, passion or side project you’re secretly itching to pursue, don’t wait for the stars to align before you make a move.
 If you do, Treadwell says you’ll never get there: “Just because you don’t have it all figured out doesn’t mean you can’t move in the direction you want to go.
 If you’re waiting for the perfect time or the perfect plan, that’s just not going to happen.”